 Enrolled Nurse vs Registered Nurse?
 Registered Nurses and Enrolled Nurses – Working Side-by-side

 A lot of the time, the EN and RN will work together with the EN working under the supervision of the RN.
 However, the role of the enrolled nurse means that they still have full responsibility for their own actions and are accountable for providing suitable care for the patient.
 The role of the EN may vary according to the institution in which they work.
 For example, an EN may technically be able to administer medication via IV but if the employer does not allow this, then they must follow the scope of practice provided by the employer.

 Find Nursing Jobs Online – Enrolled and Registered Nurses

 Finding nursing jobs online, whether for enrolled or registered nurses in Australia, is not difficult.
 You will find all the top agencies online with some having apps that you can use on your phone.
 For instance, Healthcare Australia (HCA) is a large agency and covers every major city pretty well as well as the more remote locations.
-Just be wary of some of the agency fees which can sometimes be quite steep and can restrict hospitals booking you.
+Just be wary of some agency fees, which can sometimes be quite steep and restrict hospitals from booking you.

 Alternatively, if you prefer to cut out the agency and go directly to the client, then you should try out uPaged. uPaged is a new online platform for nurses to secure work.
 Once you have taken a little time to put together your professional profile online, you can be connected to some fantastic casual nursing jobs.
 Job descriptions will be transparent, and you will get a first-hand account of where you will be working and what you will be doing.
 Rates of pay are often also higher as the hospitals do not have to pay high agency fees.
 Find out more here.

-Whether you decide to work as an EN or RN, there are many great nursing job opportunities available for you in the Australian nursing sector, full time or via occasional agency work.
+Whether you decide to work as an EN or RN, there are many great nursing job opportunities available in the Australian nursing sector, full-time or via occasional agency work.